WoutProvost/simultaneous-decision-and-response/thesis/meetings.md

 # Tuesday 7-04-2020
 - Determine when to start the collective response so that it is most efficient
-- Majority rule: the grippers use the data received from their sensing neighbours
+- Majority rule: the grippers use the data received from their sensing neighbors
-- When working with data from neighbours, use a quorum to determine what to do
+- When working with data from neighbors, use a quorum to determine what to do
 - Weighted balance between distance and temperature, since a fire that's not very hot but very close to one exit, might or might not be that bad
 - Sensor move randomly to detect fires and aggregate
 - Maybe use fire edge detection